Pistonight/celer/README.md

-**In the progress of migrating to a monorepo**
+**We are currently migrating to a monorepo**

-The current deployment is moved to the prod branch
+# celer
+Celer is an engine for maintaining route documents for *The Legend of Zelda: Breath of the Wild* Speedruns

+#### celer-ui
+React frontend

+#### celer-cli
+CLI for writing routes, written in Rust

+#### celer-lib
+Rust library for celer.
+It is used both in cli and react frontend (in the form of WebAssembly)